leosantos2003/COMPJAM/README.md

 ## Features

-* Unique Survival Mechanics: Manage two status bars that decay over time.
+* **Unique Survival Mechanics**: Manage two status bars that decay over time.
 If either reaches zero, it's game over.

-* Advanced Enemy AI: The Inspector General is no simple bot.
+* **Advanced Enemy AI**: The Inspector General is no simple bot.
 He operates with a Finite State Machine (FSM) that allows him to:

   * Patrol predefined routes.